armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-0.md

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->
+> Breaking changes are kept in this list for 3 minor versions from when the change is introduced.
+For example, a breaking change introduced in 2.21.0 appears in the list up to and including the 2.24.x releases.
+It would not appear on 2.25.x release notes.

 ### Orca requires RDBMS configured for UTF-8 encoding
 **Impact**